What Is a Content Hub?

 Event Hub

-An event hub is a content hub that is designed to provide information about a particular event, such as a conference, webinar, or trade show.
+An event hub is a content site all about one specific event - like a conference, webinar series, or trade show.

 Newsroom